RITlug/ritlug.github.io/_drafts/meeting-announcement-template.md

     NOTE: The file name should follow this naming convention:

-        YYYY-MM-DD-week-XX-meeting.md
+        YYYY-MM-DD-w#-tldr-title.md

     Where YYYY is year, MM is month, DD is day, and XX is what week of the semester the announcement is for.
 The date MUST be formatted correctly since the site uses that as a timestamp for the post!
-    THIS SHOULD BE THE POST RELEASE DATE, NOT THE EVENT DATE!
+USE LOWERCASE FILE NAMES THIS SHOULD BE THE POST RELEASE DATE, NOT THE EVENT DATE!

     Extra metadata info: